Wild Type Tiger Shrimp (Caridina mariae) Species Profile & Care Guide

 |TDS||150 - 250|

-Origins of the Wild Type Tiger Shrimp
+Natural Habitat of the Wild Type Tiger Shrimp

 The Tiger shrimp comes from two locations in the neighbouring counties of Conghua and Yingde, Guangdong province, in Taiwan in Southeast Asia.
 This species of shrimp inhabits small hill streams and swampy areas with dense vegetation.